nzoschke/edgecors/README.md

 end
 ```

 Note that `origins` contains variants of herokuapp and an [Edge custom domain](https://devcenter.heroku.com/articles/edge#custom-domain-setup).
-Also note there is no trailing slash.
+Also note there is no trailing slash on origins.

 ## Troubleshooting